alexejk/go-xmlrpc/README.md

 Response is decoded following similar rules to argument encoding.

 * Order of fields is important.
-* Outer struct should contain exported field for each response parameter.
+* Outer struct should contain exported field for each response parameter (it is possible to ignore unknown structs with `SkipUnknownFields` option).
 * Structs may contain pointers - they will be initialized if required.

 ### Field renaming